box/box-python-sdk-gen/docs/shield_information_barrier_segments.md

 ### Arguments

+- shield_information_barrier `ShieldInformationBarrierBase`
+  -
-- request_body `CreateShieldInformationBarrierSegmentRequestBodyArg`
+- name `str`
-  - Used as requestBody for the API call
+  - Name of the shield information barrier segment
-- headers `CreateShieldInformationBarrierSegmentHeadersArg`
+- description `Optional[str]`
+  - Description of the shield information barrier segment
+- extra_headers `Optional[Dict[str, Optional[str]]]`
-  - Used as headers for the API call
+  - Extra headers that will be included in the HTTP request.

 ### Returns